Moment of Frivolity?

 Look at the legislature itself.
 There is evidence that taking a moment for reflection works only if the reflector is capable of it.
 The General Assembly already starts its days with a prayer, but members plainly didn’t pray for wisdom, or I’m sure they couldn’t have voted this shoddy bill into law.
 The statute mandates the Moment but provides no penalties for noncompliance.
 Our apprentice Illinoisans might well ask themselves why, if the Moment is so important that the State of Illinois demands that schools do it, the state imposes no penalty on schools if they don’t, and puzzle over whether this law is nonsense or the idea of Laws is nonsense.
 Sadly, they are likely to decide that both are true.

 Nor does the statute specify how brief a brief period can be and still satisfy its requirements.
-The State Board of Education has failed to provide school administrators —perhaps one should say "avoided providing"—specific guidelines as to length.
+The State Board of Education has failed to provide school administrators—perhaps one should say "avoided providing"—specific guidelines as to length.
 Evanston Township High School District 202's superintendent told local reporters that in the absence of state advice on the matter, the district turned to its lawyers.
-They calculated that the balance point between pleasing the state and cheating the children is 10 seconds.
-Many systems—Springfield Unit School District 186 is one—opted for 15 to 20.
+They calculated that the balance point between pleasing the state and cheating the children is ten seconds.
+Many systems—Springfield School District 186 is one—opted for 15 to 20 seconds.
 Very few districts require a "moment" as long as a minute.

 The General Assembly, like a kid who assumes Mom will pick up his dirty socks, leaves such muddle to the courts to sort out.
 Gov. Rod Blagojevich vetoed the bill back in August, on grounds that it likely violates the constitutional prohibition on state-supported religion.
 The trouble is that legislators are not great respecters of constitutions, even their own.
 According to Article X of the Illinois Constitution, "The State has the primary responsibility for financing the system of public education," a responsibility it has never discharged.
 Rep. Bill Black, a Danville Republican, suggested to his fellow members that kids could use the Moment to pray that the General Assembly finally sends them the money they need.